 You can keep the leftovers in the fridge, in an airtight container, for 3-4 days.
 Reheat them gently, in the microwave at 50% power.
 They're also good when served cold or at room temperature.

 - 4 large pears 2 lb. total weight, firm (don’t use ripe pears)

 - 2 tablespoons unsalted butter melted, plus 1 teaspoon for the pan

 - 1 teaspoon pure vanilla extract

-- Preheat oven to 350 degrees F. Butter a 9 X 13 baking dish with 1 teaspoon of butter.
+- Preheat your oven to 350 degrees F. Lightly butter the bottom of a 9 X 13 baking dish.

-- In a small bowl, whisk together the butter, vanilla and cinnamon.
-Brush the pears with the butter mixture on both sides.
+- In a small bowl, whisk together the butter, vanilla, and cinnamon.
+Brush the pears with the mixture on both sides.

 - Arrange the pears in the prepared baking dish, cut side down.
-Bake the pears until fork-tender, about 30 minutes per side, basting them every 15 minutes with the pan juices.
+Bake them until fork-tender, about 30 minutes per side, basting every 15 minutes with the pan juices.

 - Brush the pears one last time with the pan juices and serve warm.